-Facets or Faceted Navigation in search results pages allows users to narrow search results by different product attributes or categories.
-They are also sometimes called Filters which have almost the same meaning as Facets.
+Facets (the term "filters" is often used as synonym) in search results pages are allowing your users to narrow search results by different product attributes or categories.

 Nosto Search will automatically select which facets to show based on the products in the search results page or a category page.
 It will show only relevant facets based on shared attributes of the most relevant products.

 It will also show only available facets.
-As users select facets, we'll update the available facet options based on their current selections.
-This helps users avoid dead-end searches with no results and ensures that only relevant filters are displayed.
+As soon as a user selects a facet value, Nosto Search updates the available facet options based on their current selections.
+This helps users avoid dead-end searches with no results and ensures that only relevant facets are displayed.

 Creating facets

-To create a facet group, you should use a product attribute.
+To create a facet group, you should use a product attribute, that is relevant for your users.
 It should contain data that can be used for showing facets.
 For example, if we look at a Color facet, its values should be something like Red, Blue, or Orange.
 If the color attribute’s values are not prepared well e.g.; red-color, #FF0000, color5, it won’t be relevant for users and shouldn’t be used for facets.

 Facets order

 When users search, Nosto’s Search will select and show only those facets present in found products data.
-We call them contextual facets.
-In addition, you can set facets in order if you prefer some facets always being in a certain position, for example, first.
-This is done in Facet Manager by clicking on 3 dots and Pin.
+We call these facets contextual facets.
+You can also set facets in a specific order if you prefer some facets always being in a certain position.
+This is done in the Facet Manager by clicking on the 3 dots and pin.

 Facets look & feel guidelines